nuagenetworks/nuage-kubernetes/OpenShift-Installation/Troubleshooting-Guide.rst

 4. Restart the Openshift master service

    ::
-      For Standalone Master:
-      systemctl restart atomic-openshift-master

-      For Multiple Masters/HA:
       systemctl restart atomic-openshift-master-api atomic-openshift-master-controllers

 ..
 Note:: Every time the registry is recreated, its service IP changes and you need to restart the OpenShift master service.